 Too much of non-vegetarian food in the diet especially red meat and shrimps also are responsible for BO.

 - Reduce the non-vegetarian consumption especially red meat.

-- Use sunflower oil or olive oil instead of saturated fat (ghee).
+- Use homemade clarified butter (desi ghee) or olive oil instead of saturated fat (Vanaspati ghee) or oils

 - Zinc deficiency leads to body odour.
-So consume foods rich in zinc like spinach, cashews, pumpkin seeds, kidney beans, flax seeds peanuts etc. http://bembu.com/foods-high-in-zinc
+So, consume foods rich in Zn like spinach, cashews, pumpkin seeds, kidney beans, flax seeds peanuts etc. http://bembu.com/foods-high-in-zinc

-- Have lots of curds, fibre rich food, fruits and juices if you are constipated.
+- Have lots of curds, fiber-rich food, fruits and juices if you are constipated.

 - Boil neem leaves in water and use that water at least once or twice a week for a bath.
 Neem helps get rid of bacteria and thus helps eliminate and prevent body odour

 - A hydrotherapy practice of having an Epsom salt bath at least once a week helps get rid of body odour

 Using a scrub made from dried neem leaves for your daily bath s very effective in curing and preventing body odour